-- Generate an X-header for me: VTO will generate a key-value pair for your campaign. to add the X-header to the message headers of your email in the format key: value.
+- Generate an X-header for me: VTO will generate a key-value pair for your campaign.
+Work with your ESP to add the X-header to the message headers of your email in the format key: value.

 - I’ll add a custom X-header: Your ESP may already have an X-header you can use.
 If so, just tell VTO the key-value pair you will use for your campaign.

 - Select your ESP.
 You’ll also select the DKIM signature selector and signing domain for your campaign.
-This information helps Verizon Media identify your campaign.
+This information helps Yahoo identify your campaign.

 If your ESP isn’t listed, you can enter your DKIM information manually.
 You may need to select this option if you're using a new sending domain

 - Select Enter DKIM Information Manually, then enter the DKIM selector and the DKIM signing domain.
 Learn how to find these values.

 Note: Draining uses VTO credits, since the email is still getting delivered.
 If you discard all undelivered email, the discarded emails will not count against your credits.